‘Why should I visit Paris?’ is one of the world’s most frequently asked travel questions.

 The Eiffel Tower alone acts as one of the top reasons to go to Paris.

 The best views of the Eiffel Tower itself are perhaps from the Arc de Triomphe, which is iconic in its own right.

 Other huge famous attractions include the Panthéon, with its crypts, and The Notre-Dame Cathedral.
 Though the cathedral is currently being rebuilt, you can still marvel at its exterior.

-5. And the Unmatched Architecture
+5. For the Unparalleled Architecture

 A walk in the city is like strolling through a living museum, with architectural eye candy running the gamut from Roman relics to modern marvels.